 Our typical approach to fighting evil is ironic, hypocritical, and futile.
 We’re fighting fire with fire.
 Understanding ourselves as animals above all else would help break this cycle.
 It would certainly help to realize that our highest ideals are not answers to our problem, but rather symptoms of our problem.
-Of course seeing our ideals as symptoms rather than as answers may depend on how comfortable we can feel being without thought of self, as chapter 7 puts it.
-Yep, there’s always a hitch.
-The good and evil duality we perceive is simply a projection of what the self needs and fears.
+Of course seeing our ideals as symptoms rather than as answers may depend on how comfortable we are feeling without thought of self, as chapter 7 puts it.
+Yes, there’s always a hitch.
+The good and evil duality we perceive is simply one’s self-projection of one’s own needs and fears.

 (1) Also curious is how one person’s ‘hated and evil’ is another’s ‘loved and good’.
-The inconsistency and hypocrisy in moral outrages are striking, although quite natural as well.
+The inconsistency and hypocrisy in moral outrages is striking, although quite natural as well.
 A most obvious example is how the right-to-life conservative sees abortion as evil, but condones capital punishment.
-On the other hand, the free-to-choose liberal often see capital punishment as evil, but condones abortion.
+On the other hand, the free-to-choose liberal often sees capital punishment as evil, but condones abortion.
 When it comes to killing, humanity’s line in the sand moves all over the place, except for Jainism, I suppose.
 Yet even Vegans, like the Jains, are moving that line by judging what is sentient.
 This reminds me of my next post — Is a Rock Conscious?

 (2) Letting go is all the more difficult because our loves and hates are inextricably linked.
 To paraphrase chapter 2, the hates and the loves complement each other.
-As long as you hold out for one you’ll get the other.
+As long as you hold out for one you’ll inherit the other.

 (3) It is possible our inability to see ourselves more rationally stems from our real inability to do anything about ourselves.
-Just as questions demand answers, seeing problems most likely evokes an instinctive drive to fix them.
+Just as questions demand answers, seeing problems most likely evokes an instinctive urge to fix them.
 Does this limit our ability to fully consider matters that are truly natural and beyond our ability to fix?
-Perhaps our belief in free will (p.587, p.591), explicit or implied, is somewhat linked to this limitation.
+Perhaps our belief in free will (p.587, p.591), explicit or implied, is linked to this limitation.
 No doubt, we have a serious need to feel we are in control… Ha!